 \item Probabilistic variations of the forcing terms.

 \item Combinations of one or more of the previous factors.

-\item Execution of the aforementioned probabilistic variations adjusted to the scaled \textit{Example} \ref{Ex Scaled Example}.
+\item Execution of the aforementioned probabilistic variations adjusted to the scaled \textsc{Example} \ref{Ex Scaled Example}.

 \end{enumerate} In all the cases, convergence behavior was observed as expected.
-Naturally, the quality of convergence deteriorates depending on the deviation of the distributions and the combination of uncertainty factors introduced in the experiment.
+Naturally, the quality of convergence deteriorates depending on the deviation of the distributions as well as the combination of uncertainty factors introduced in the experiment.

-\item All the previously mentioned scenarios were also executed in the same code for the case of homogeneous Dirichlet boundary conditions on both ends i.e., $\pn(0) = \pn(1) = 0$.
-As expected convergence behavior is observed which is comparable with the corresponding analogous version setting the boundary conditions $\pn(0) = 0$, $\del \pn(1) = 0$, used along the analysis of this paper.
+\item All of the previously mentioned scenarios were also executed in the same code for the case of homogeneous Dirichlet boundary conditions on both ends i.e., $\pn(0) = \pn(1) = 0$.
+As expected convergence behavior is observed, comparable with the corresponding analogous version used along the analysis of this paper i.e., Dirichlet-Neumann boundary conditions $\pn(0) = 0$, $\del \pn(1) = 0$.

 \end{enumerate}